Secular education: Actions and controversies

+Banning of religious symbols

-An example of a secular educational system would be the French public educational system, where conspicuous religious symbols have been banned in schools.
+In the French public educational system conspicuous religious symbols have been banned in schools.

 While some religious groups are hostile to secularism and see such measures as promoting atheism, other citizens claim that the display of any religious symbol constitutes an infringement of the separation of church and state and a discrimination against atheist, agnostic and non-religious people.